fkhalid/genonets/README.rst

 Windows
 ~~~~~~~

-Instructions for are basically the same, except in certain case installation of dependencies fails.
-In case that happens, follow these steps:
+Instructions for Windows are basically the same, except in certain cases installation of dependencies fails.
+If that happens, follow these steps:

 1. Download the 'whl' files for numpy and igraph from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
 E.g.,
     i. numpy-1.10.2+mkl-cp27-none-win32.whl